Learning to Counterfactually Explain Recommendations: User Study

+\para{Collection.} For $100$ responses we receive, we exclude $8$ users who fail to pass the quality control tests.
+Of the remaining $92$ participants, $60.9\%$ indicated male and $39.1\%$ indicated female.
+The majority of participant ages fall into the ranges of 21 to 30 ($38.0\%$) or 31 to 40 ($33.7\%$), with $15.2\%$ falling between 41 and 50, and the rest being older than 50.

 \para{Results.} We collect survey results from $100$ users on \textit{Amazon Mechanical Turk}.
-See Appendix~\ref{app:user} for details about our quality control and result collecting.
 Table~\ref{tab:user} shows the average rating on four types of explanations over all questions. \textit{First}, explanations generated by the linear surrogate (regression) model have the highest ratings. \textit{Second}, one-sided paired t-tests show explanation ratings on the linear surrogate method are higher than KNN and Influence Function with statistical significance (with p-value $0.011$ and $0.034$ respectively), but no significance when compared to the MLP surrogate's explanations (with p-value $0.393$).